LIVEABOARD SEARCH

 How to Dive Anilao and Verde Island

-There are many resorts in Batangas that offer shore based diving, however we offer liveaboard cruises because this allows divers to explore more of the Mimaropa and Bicol region – Romblon, Masbate – and even down to Malapascua and Southern Leyte in Visayas.
+There are many resorts in Batangas that offer shore based diving, however we also offer liveaboard cruises because this allows divers to explore more of the Mimaropa and Bicol region – Romblon, Masbate – and even down to Malapascua and Southern Leyte in Visayas.
 These spectacular safaris take 7-12 nights, depending on the route chosen.

 The Diving Season